Twin Creeks Distillery is nestled beneath the foothills of the Blue Ridge Mountains and in the heart of Franklin County, Virginia.

 When the Prillaman family opened a tasting room and store of their own, the family decided to rebrand and focus more on their personal story.
 The logo and name of the company are centered around the family's background.
 Twin Creeks is the road the family grew up on and the fiddle represents the owner's other pastime; playing old-time music.
 Old-time music and liquor are a unique pair that adds to Franklin County's rich heritage.

-When visiting Twin Creeks, witness restored and rebuilt equipment that was all snagged from the woods or given to the owner from good buddies who have now passed on.
-A "copper submarine type still place" sits in the corner at Twin Creeks showcasing the Franklin County way, just as if you had walked up on a still place in the woods.
+Visit Twin Creeks Distillery and witness restored and rebuilt equipment that was snagged from the woods or given to the owner from good buddies who have now passed on.
+A copper "submarine type" still sits in the corner at Twin Creeks Distillery.
+The allure it creates will make you feel as if you walked up on a still place in the woods.

-Twin Creeks Distillery's goal is to showcase the art of making liquor, capitalize on the bootlegging history in the Franklin County, Virginia and provide a true to roots product for all to enjoy.
+Our goal is to showcase the art of making liquor, capitalize on the bootlegging history in Franklin County, Virginia and provide a true to roots product for all to enjoy.

 James Walter Hatcher, best known as Mr. “Peg” Hatcher to the mountain folks sits with his bride, Eula Mae.
 He was a bootlegging king pin in the hills of Franklin County, Virginia during depression times and as his alias suggests, he played an old-time fiddle when he wasn’t drumming up illicit liquor business.

 In February of 1935, Peg sat in a rural Virginia courthouse as he was involved in the nationally known, Great Conspiracy Trial of 1935.
 The conspiracy trial helped name Franklin County, Virginia the Moonshine Capital of the World and would capture national attention for years to come, even today.